11 Places Where You Should Never Give Your Social Security Number

 How to stop your SSN from getting stolen

-Don’t be so quick to give out your number: As mentioned above, a lot of organizations and companies will ask for your Social Security number.
-But that doesn’t mean they all have to have it.
-You will be required to provide your Social Security number in any situation that requires your identity to be verified (such as an application for credit or a license) or about which the IRS must be notified.
+Organizations and companies will often ask for your Social Security number, but that doesn’t mean they must have it.
+You'll be required to provide your Social Security number in any situation that requires your identity to be verified (such as an application for credit or a license) or about which the IRS must be notified.

-In any other case, be sure to ask whether the agency, business or organization has to have it.
+In any other case, be sure to ask whether the agency, business or organization must have it.
 Unfortunately, even though many groups — such as private insurers — can’t require your Social Security number, they might refuse to do business with you if you don’t provide it.
 In those cases, ask if you can give just the last four numbers rather than your full Social Security number.

 "Avoid sharing your number with any organization unless you have initiated contact and are completely confident you are speaking to them," shares Bednowitz.
-"That means if anyone contacts you via phone, text or email claiming to be from the IRS, DMV or other government office or a doctor, dentist, financial advisor, etc., politely tell them you will call them back to provide it."
+"That means if anyone contacts you via phone, text or email claiming to be from the IRS, DMV or other government office or a doctor, dentist, financial adviser, etc., politely tell them you will call them back to provide it."

-Lock away your Social Security card: Your Social Security card belongs in a fireproof safe in your home, not in your wallet.
-Why?
-Because if someone stole your wallet, he’d be able to steal your identity, too.
-And don’t leave your card or any other personal information sitting out where others can see it.
+Don’t leave your card or any other personal information out where others can see it.
 Levin says this is a big problem at universities, where students leave out wallets, credit card statements and other items with personal information that can easily be stolen.
-Plus, it's important to shred any documents with your personal information once you no longer need them.

-Protect your number from cyber thieves: Even though there’s not much you can do to protect your personal information once you hand it over to another business or organization, you can take steps to protect the data on your computer.
-It can be helpful to install antivirus and Internet security software on your computer — and update it frequently.
+Even though there’s not much you can do to protect your personal information once you hand it over to another business or organization, you can take steps to protect the data on your computer.
+It can be helpful to install antivirus and Internet security software on your computer and update it frequently.

-"Identity theft protection services can include features such as monitoring your credit reports, alerting you when new accounts are opened in your name, or when banks, credit card companies, or other financial services providers check your credit," says Bednowitz.
+"Identity theft protection services can include features such as monitoring your credit reports, alerting you when new accounts are opened in your name, or when banks, credit card companies or other financial services providers check your credit," says Bednowitz.

 Levin also says you should frequently change passwords for your online accounts and not use the same passwords for financial accounts and social networks.

 Take advantage of the free weekly credit report you're entitled to from each of the three credit bureaus — Experian, Equifax and TransUnion.
 Go to www.annualcreditreport.com to get your reports.
 Also consider freezing your credit.
 Freezing your accounts at the three major credit bureaus is the best way to prevent thieves from opening new credit accounts in your name.
-It's easy to do and it's a free service.
+It's easy to do and is a free service.

-And if you notice any problems, act quickly to repair the damage.
-You can contact the credit bureaus and ask them to put a fraud alert or credit freeze on your accounts.
-A fraud alert, which is free, requires lenders to make some effort to verify your identity before issuing new credit in your name.
+A free fraud alert requires lenders to make some effort to verify your identity before issuing new credit in your name.
 A credit (or security) freeze prevents the credit reporting companies from releasing your report without your consent.
-The credit bureaus charge a fee to initiate a freeze, but you might not have to pay if you're a resident of a state that waives the fee for identity theft victims.

 If your wallet (with your Social Security card or any credit cards inside it) is stolen, report it to the police.
 With a police report, you can place an extended fraud alert, which lasts seven years, on your credit report, and you'll have documentation that will help you bolster your case if you become a victim of identity theft.